What is a breakthrough infection, and why do they happen?

 How can I protect myself and my family while people keep getting sick?

 Regardless of whether masks are required in your area, you and your family will be safest if you wear a mask.
-Even if you are vaccinated, you can catch COVID-19 and may not know it because you may not feel sick at all.
+Even if you are up-to-date on your vaccines, you can catch COVID-19 and may not know it because you may not feel sick at all.
 This makes it more likely that you could spread it to others.
 Masks also protect you from COVID-19 because when you wear a mask, it is less likely that you will get sick from breathing in the virus if it is in the air.